uga-libraries/web-download/README.md

 11. Review the Download Log and Error Log (if created) for any problems with the download.

 ## Author

 Adriane Hanson, Head of Digital Stewardship, UGA Libraries

+## History

+This script was developed for Sarah Causey in MAGIL in 2022, after they transitioned from HTTrack to Archive-It for web crawling.
+HTTrack automatically downloaded individual files, including PDFs, so that they could be added to DLG when warranted.
+Archive-It downloads the entire website as a WARC, so we needed a different way to extract the PDF files.